nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

 The proposed enrol mechanism is facilitated by `TAssist`.
-Its functionality, usage and behaviour is the only for student entity.
+Its functionality, usage and behaviour is only for student entity.
 Additionally, it implements the following operations:

 * `EnrolCommandParser#parse()` — Parses the command arguments.
 * `EnrolCommand#execute()` — Executes `ModelManager#enrolStudent()` with given student(s) and class group.
 * `ModelManager#enrolStudent()` — Enrols student(s) to a given class group.

-Given below is an example usage scenario for the enrolment of `Student` object to a `ClassGroup` object and how the enrol mechanism behaves at each step.
+Given below is an example usage scenario for the enrolment of a `Student` object to a `ClassGroup` object and how the enrol mechanism behaves at each step.

 <div markdown="span" class="alert alert-info">:information_source: **Assumption:** Valid `Student`, `Module` and `ClassGroup` objects are created beforehand.